Understanding of Grey Market Premium in IPO

 Kostak:

-For example, you apply for the IPO for that you invested 100000, but you don’t want to take the risk and sell it in the grey market at 10000 Rs for a single application.
+For example, you apply for the IPO for which you invested 100000, but you don’t want to take the risk and sell it in the grey market at 10000 Rs for a single application.
 If the buyer is ready to accept the deal, he will make a payment of 110000 to the seller.

 You must be wondering, if a stock is listed 400% premium on listing day, the buyer will get the additional benefit of this investment.
-It’s not like buyers will get maximum profit in this transaction, he must pay the short-term capital gain tax (15% of the profit) and Kostak price also.
+It’s not like buyers will get maximum profit in this transaction, they must pay the short-term capital gain tax (15% of the profit) and Kostak price also.

 Please have a look at our article on Biocon Share price Qualitative Analysis.